 About Aged Care Reform Now

 Aged Care Reform Now is a grassroots group dedicated to improving aged care services in Australia.
 We advocate for a new aged care system that focuses on transparency, accountability, and effective regulation to ensure the human rights of older people are upheld.
 Like so many “people-powered” movements, the core group began with a few hard working and dedicated people “sitting” around a virtual kitchen table.
 (Most meetings took place via zoom with members in Sydney and Melbourne).
-The group has been guided and supported by members of a Facebook group started more than five years ago by aged care advocate Dr Sarah Russell.
-An External Advisor panel has been established and the team is in the process of creating working groups comprising older people and their families with experience of the aged care system.
 For more information, go to www.agedcarereformnow.com.au